Aceinna/gnss-ins-sim/README.md

 | command type | yaw (deg) | pitch (deg) | roll (deg) | vx_body (m/s) | vy_body (m/s) | vz_body (m/s) | command duration (s) |	GPS visibility |
 |---|---|---|---|---|---|---|---|---|
 | 1 | 0| 0 | 0 | 0 | 0 | 0 | 200 | 1 |

 This command is of type 1.
 Command type1 directly gives Euler angle change rate and velocity change rate.
 In this case, they are zeros.
 That means keep the current state (being static) of the vehicle for 200sec.
 During this period, GPS is visible.

 | command type | yaw (deg) | pitch (deg) | roll (deg) | vx_body (m/s) | vy_body (m/s) | vz_body (m/s) | command duration (s) |	GPS visibility |
 |---|---|---|---|---|---|---|---|---|
 | 5 | 0 | 45 | 0 | 10 | 0 | 0 | 250 | 1 |

 This command is of type 5.
 Command type 5 defines attitude change and absolute velocity.
 In this case, the pitch angle will be increased by 45deg, and the velocity along the x axis of the body frame will be accelerated to 10m/s.
 This command should be executed within 250sec.

 | command type | yaw (deg) | pitch (deg) | roll (deg) | vx_body (m/s) | vy_body (m/s) | vz_body (m/s) | command duration (s) |	GPS visibility |
 |---|---|---|---|---|---|---|---|---|
 | 3 | 90 | -45 | 0 | 0 | 0 | 0 | 25 | 1 |

 This command is of type 3.
 Command type 3 defines attitude change and velocity change.
 In this case, the yaw angle will be increased by 90deg, which is a right turn.
 The pitch angle is decreased by 45deg.
 The velocity of the vehicle does not change.
 This command should be executed within 25sec.

-The following figure shows the trajectory of the motion commands if the above table.
+The following figure shows the trajectory generated from the motion commands in the above table.
 The trajectory sections corresponding to the above three commands are marked by command types 1, 5 and 3.
 <div align=center>
 <img width="500"  src="https://github.com/Aceinna/gnss-ins-sim/blob/master/gnss_ins_sim/docs/images/motion_profile_demo.png"/>
 </div>